Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Kuj7AhSysV8.md

 ### Transcript

-> alpha keys when did you ever get enough of kimeza who who here got an alpha key no me neither sucks right i never got enough of a key i legit signed up and i did not get an alpha game still salty i would be too to be honest
+> alpha keys when did you ever get enough of kimeza who who here got an alpha key no me neither sucks right I never got enough of a key I legit signed up and I did not get an alpha game still salty I would be too to be honest